fraser-lab/fraser-lab.github.io/courses/flipped_2015/index.md

 #May 15#

-- Leaders: Kelsey Hass, Jasper Williams
+- Leaders: Kelsey Haas, Jasper Williams
 - Primary Faculty: Ron

 ##Jack Szostack - The Origins of Life on Earth##